 Boarding accommodation is impressive

-The Upper Sixth centre enjoys en-suite accommodation, while the Lower Sixth centre provides single rooms and Year 10 girls have single study-bedrooms.
+The Upper Sixth centre enjoys en-suite accommodation, while the Lower Sixth centre provides single rooms and Year 10 and 11 girls have single study-bedrooms.
 Students spend their first two years in a welcoming junior house.
 We offer full and weekly boarding (Year 7 has the opportunity to leave on Friday evenings).
 Almost half of the boarders choose to stay at the School throughout term time, ensuring a vibrant and busy boarding community throughout the academic year.